 Outdoor skating is a highlight of winter for many Calgarians.
-In addition to Community Outdoor Skating Rinks all over the city, there are seven outdoor skating areas that are maintained by the City of Calgary and are free to use (PraIrie Winds Park will be closed this winter).
+In addition to Community Outdoor Skating Rinks all over the city, multiple outdoor skating areas are maintained by the City of Calgary and are free to use.

-These rinks are weather-dependent, typically open mid-December through February, with the exception of the Olympic Plaza rink, which is a refrigerated surface and usually open mid-November to mid-March.
+These rinks are weather-dependent, typically open mid-December through February, except for the Olympic Plaza rink, which is a refrigerated surface and is usually open from mid-November to mid-March.
 The city-maintained ice surfaces are located at:

-For more information, including rink street addresses, rules, and current status of the rinks, please visit the city website through the link below.
-Please note that equipment rentals are not currently available at City of Calgary outdoor ice surfaces.
+For more information, including rink street addresses, rules, hours, and the current status of the rinks, please visit the city website through the link below.
+Please note that equipment rentals are not currently available at City of Calgary outdoor ice surfaces, except where noted.